jlin27/0x-docs-beta/docs/developer-resources/faqs-and-troubleshooting.md

 * Are allowances properly set for the user to trade the `sellToken`?
 * Does the user have enough `sellToken` balance to execute the swap?
 * Do users have enough to pay the gas?
 * The slippage tolerance may be too low if the liquidity is very shallow for the token the user is trying to swap.
-Read [here](https://docs.0x.org/0x-api-swap/guides/troubleshooting-0x-api-swaps#slippage-tolerance) for how to handle this.&#x20;
+Read [here](https://docs.0x.org/0x-api-swap/guides/troubleshooting-0x-api-swaps#slippage-tolerance) for how to handle this.
 * Fee-on-transfer tokens may wreak havoc on our contracts.
 Read [here](https://docs.0x.org/0x-api-swap/guides/troubleshooting-0x-api-swaps#fee-on-transfer-tokens) for how to handle this

-For more details on addressing common issues, read [troubleshooting-0x-api-swaps.md](../0x-swap-api/guides/troubleshooting-0x-api-swaps.md "mention").&#x20;
+For more details on addressing common issues, read [Troubleshooting](./0x-swap-api/guides/troubleshooting-swap-).

 </details>